self-atari/icfp2025/writeup/writeup.md

 ![Two solutions for the same problem](disambiguation.png)

-Luckily, as we checked, either solution was considered correct.
+Luckily, as we checked, both were considered correct.
 So all we had to do was find out where every door went, and then, when multiple doors connected two rooms together, we could just decide which pairs went together.

-To make things more readable, we paired our plan with the result and adopted our naming scheme of 'A', 'B'... so we could just read what we had done in a text editor.
+To make things more readable, we formatted what we learned in a text editor.

 ![Text editor with lines of - A => 1, - B => 0, ...](probatio.png)<br />
 _Vim: that most practical of programming langauges_